betaglot/plantabeta/docs/dev/Sequence.md

 ```

-Standardize the way that sequences of BetaElements are represented in code and graphically.
+Standardize the way that Phrases of BetaElements are represented in code and graphically.

 💜 Graphic

 🔷 Code

-## Differentiate(Sequence, Supermove, Move, Submove, BodyMove)
+## Differentiate(Phrase, Supermove, Move, Submove, BodyMove)

-An ArmSequence is a list of ArmMoves performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)
+An ArmPhrase is a list of ArmMoves performed in Parallel (BoxCarry), Concurrently (SpadeLift, TreeLoad)